craftfast/craft/README.md

 ---

-## 🎯 Getting Started with craft.fast
+## 🎯 Getting Started with Craft

 ### 1. **Explore the Interface**

-Start by familiarizing yourself with the craft.fast interface.
+Start by familiarizing yourself with the Craft interface.
 The clean, modern design is built to enhance your coding experience.

 ### 2. **Create Your First Project**